 We have complemented our internal development initiatives with select acquisitions.
 On June 6, 2002, we acquired certain Media Metrix assets from Jupiter Media Metrix, Inc. Through this acquisition, we acquired certain Internet audience measurement services that report details of Web site usage and visitor demographics.
 On July 28, 2004, we acquired the outstanding stock of Denaro and Associates, Inc, otherwise known as Q2 Brand Intelligence, Inc., or Q2, to improve our ability to provide our customers more robust survey research integrated with our underlying digital marketing intelligence platform.
+On

-On January 4, 2005, we acquired the assets and assumed certain liabilities of SurveySite Inc., or SurveySite.
+January 4, 2005, we acquired the assets and assumed certain liabilities of SurveySite Inc., or SurveySite.
 Through this acquisition, we acquired proprietary Internet-based data-collection technologies and increased our customer penetration and revenues in the survey business.
 On May 28, 2008, we acquired the outstanding stock of M:Metrics, Inc. to expand our abilities to provide our customers a more robust solution for the mobile medium.
 In the middle of November 2009, we acquired Certifica, Inc., a leader in web measurement in Latin America, as part of our global expansion.
 Certifica maintains offices and sales resources in six Latin American countries, which we hope will provide a platform to enhance our business in that region.
 On February 10, 2010, we acquired the outstanding stock of ARSgroup, Inc. to expand our ability to provide our clients with actionable information to improve their creative and strategic messaging targeted against specific audiences.
-On July 1, 2010, we acquired the outstanding stock of Nexius, Inc., or Nexius is a provider of products to the large mobile networks that deliver network analysis focused on the experience of wireless subscribers, as well as network intelligence with respect to performance, capacity and configuration analytics.
-On August 31, 2010, we acquired the outstanding stock of Nedstat B.V., or Nedstat, a provider of web analytics and innovative video measurement sol
+On July 1, 2010, we acquired the outstanding stock of Nexius, Inc., or Nexius.
+Nexius is a provider of products to the large mobile networks that deliver network analysis focused on the experience of wireless subscribers, as well as network intelligence with respect to performance, capacity and configuration analytics.
+On August 31, 2010, we acquired the outstanding stock of Nedstat B.V., or Nedstat, a provider of web analytics and innovative video measurement solutions based out of Amsterdam, Netherlands.
+On August 3, 2011, we entered into a definitive merger agreement to acquire all of the outstanding equity of AdXpose, Inc., or AdXpose, a provider of digital advertising analytics solutions based out of Seattle, Washington.

-Our total revenues have grown to \$175.0 million during the fiscal year ended December 31, 2010 and \$53.0 million during the first quarter of 2011 from \$87.2 million during the fiscal year ended December 31, 2007.
-By comparison, our total expenses from operations have grown to \$176.5 million during the fiscal year ended December 31, 2010 and \$55.5 million during the first quarter of 2011 from \$76.5 million during the fiscal year ended December 31, 2007.
+Our total revenues have grown to \$175.0 million during the fiscal year ended December 31, 2010 and \$111.0 million during the first half of 2011 from \$87.2 million during the fiscal year ended December 31, 2007.
+By comparison, our total expenses from operations have grown to \$176.5 million during the fiscal year ended December 31, 2010 and \$119.8 million during the first half of 2011 from \$76.5 million during the fiscal year ended December 31, 2007.
 We attribute the growth in our revenues primarily to: